finnito/Science/content/12phy/as91171/9-circular-motion.md

 \end{aligned}
 $$

-- Centripetal force acts inwards towards the center of the circle, while the velocity acts along a tangent to the circle at all times.
+- Centripetal force $\rightarrow$ centripetal acceleration $\rightarrow$ change direction of velocity $\rightarrow$ move in a circular path.
-- Therefore, if the centripetal force is removed, the object will move in a straight line tangent to the circle
+- Therefore, if the centripetal force is removed, the object will move in a straight line tangent to the circle.

 ---